Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # When set to true, nation zones are disabled during the the Towny war types.
     war_disables: 'true'

+    # When set to true, players will receive a notification when they enter into a nationzone.
+    # Set to false by default because, like the nationzone feature, it will generate more load on servers.
+    show_notifications: 'false'
   # If Towny should show players the nationboard when they login.
   display_board_onlogin: 'true'
   # If enabled, only allow the nation spawn to be set in the capital city.